pipeforce/pipeforce.github.io/docs/guides/logging_monitoring/20_elasticsearch.md

    Click **ADD**.
 3. Copy the url of your document indexing API endpoint from your Elastic installation.
 Go to Workbench and open `global/app/elastic-integration/pipeline/shovel-logs` and paste the url there.
 Click SAVE.
+4. Go to "Installed Apps" -> "Admin Settings" -> "Global Settings" and make sure "Sovel Logs to Queue" is enabled.

 Done.
 From now on, any of your microservices in PIPEFORCE will send its logs automatically into your Elasticsearch server for indexing and further processing.